Notes for Using R

 A list of mirror sites for R packages will appear.
 Select an appropriate mirror site.
 Then a list of available packages will appear.
 Select the desired package.
 The package will be downloaded, built, and installed.

-Loading an installed package
+Loading an Installed Package

 From within the R environment, or within an R script, you may load a package using,